 Harris Hill Ski Jump, Inc. is a 501C-3 non-profit organization.
-In 2008, the hill was completely re-built to comply with FIS (International Ski Federation) standards to qualify Harris Hill to host internationally sanctioned events.
+Between 2005 and 2008, the hill was completely re-built to comply with FIS (International Ski Federation) standards to qualify Harris Hill to host internationally sanctioned events.
 In 2012 it hosted the first ever FIS Cup Tournament in the United States.

 The Organization of the Event

 The ski jump is organized entirely by volunteers.
 It takes hundreds of volunteers to put on this two-day tournament which is made possible by the generous support of the community through sponsorships, cash donations and in-kind donations of time, expertise and materials.

 This all-volunteer group works year-round to put on this two-day winter sporting event.
 The committee is comprised of people who have a passion for making sure that this extraordinary tradition continues and includes former jumpers, coaches, specialists in hill maintenance and grooming, people who have skills in professional sports announcing, marketing and operations management.

 Rex Bell, Asst.
 Chief of Competition

 Betsy Farley, Co-Director

 Jason Evans, Physical Plant